How Drone Technology Is Helping Scientific Wildlife Research In The Arctic

 October 4th is World Animal Day, and to mark the occasion Intel is talking about its involvement in wildlife and environmental expeditions, powered by its emerging artificial intelligence and drone technologies to develop innovative methods to capture, process and analyze information about the behavior patterns of wildlife, and what they can tell us about our environment.

-In a new brand video, we meet wildlife photographer Ole Jørgen Liodden and his organization Polar Bears & Humans Project, using drones to hover over glaciers in the arctic ocean and open waters near Juneau, Alaska, locating polar bears and monitoring their movements.
+In a new brand video, we meet wildlife photographer Ole Jørgen Liodden and his organization Polar Bears & Humans Project, using drones to hover over glaciers in the arctic ocean, locating polar bears and monitoring their movements.

 Another partnership is the Snotbot Project in collaboration with Parley for the Oceans and the Ocean Alliance to advance whale research that will help researchers better understand ocean health and broader impacts of climate change.